 I think the central focus of feminism is about empowering women… Not clout-chasing men…— blackbox😈 #EndSARS (@DISCRETEboi206) December 26, 2020

 When humans first transmitted radio signals, the art of modern clout chasing was born.
 We could go back to the orators of ancient Rome or the pre-roman days, but nobody needs to hear all of that.

-On the other hand, clout chasing is very impersonal.
+- On the other hand, clout chasing is very impersonal.
 It’s almost as if the ranter is rejecting the notion of placing too much value on their daily face-to-face interactions.
 If my previous statement is true, that has broad ramifications for such a person’s trajectory going forward.

-At their very core, a change agent has a deep-seated rejection of their peers, teachers, and institutions.
+- At their very core, a change agent has a deep-seated rejection of their peers, teachers, and institutions.
 Where nothing anyone does is ever enough, and even winning the war of change doesn’t feel good enough.
 That’s why every political cycle, we see the same things.

 Clout is a big business now.
-It’s all over cable news; it’s been in the sports world, and it’s pervasive in politics.
+It’s all over cable news; it’s been in the sports world and pervasive in politics.
 More importantly, ranting is so exposed it turns into a guilty pleasure for the masses.
 They don’t take any of it seriously, but they keep going back for more.

-In all honesty, I’m not making a case whether this is good or bad, just that it is.
+- In all honesty, I’m not making a case whether this is good or bad, just that it is.
 Clout is what feeds the masses, which inevitably and inherently want to be fed.

 - As an illustration, another thing worth looking into is finding out how much room for error there actually is.
 And that’s not going to be a one size fits all situation.
 There are different personalities and different styles.

-What does it say about civilization when we let an obvious disconnection exist?
+What does it say about civilization when we let an apparent disconnection exist?
 In essence, we are saying the ranter can sell themselves out for money, and the people being ranted at are willing to eat it up.
 Then absolve themselves of any role in the charade.

-Besides all of that, we use the disconnect to pick and choose who gets fortune and who gets canceled with no rhyme or reason as to why we do so.
-Therefore we expect absolute consistency whenever we feel like it but literally never offer the same in return.
+- Besides all of that, we use the disconnect to pick and choose who gets fortune and who gets canceled with no rhyme or reason as to why we do so.
+Therefore we expect absolute consistency whenever we feel like it but never offer the same in return.

 Perhaps ranting as a phenomenon is a human’s way of finding a natural balance between chaos and order.
 In that sense, it’s an unsolvable problem on the level of many other paradoxes.

-The ultimate goal of clout chasing is to get a shout out from the influencer, but really they’re just taking up time that could be spent creating more engaging content.
-It’s also important not to use an influencer’s post as an opportunity to market your own product or service in the comments section underneath their post without permission – this is called “comment spamming.”
+The ultimate goal of clout chasing is to get a shout-out from the influencer, but they’re just taking up time that could be spent creating more engaging content.
+It’s also important not to use an influencer’s post as an opportunity to market your product or service in the comments section underneath their post without permission – this is called “comment spamming.”